fahdrashid/nodejs-mongodb/README.md

 # nodejs-mongodb
-# Node express with mongodb configuration.
+  Node express with mongodb configuration.

-# Steps to follow
+### Steps to follow:

 1. Need to install the dependencies using command "npm install".